OSU fans are forced to play their part by sacrificing tailgating, homecoming

 OSU alum Rusty James is a diehard fan whose daughter, Sutton, is a junior at OSU and a sports communications intern.
 James, a 1990 graduate, is an avid tailgater but is willing to sacrifice that experience if it helps secure a fall season.

 OSU alumni such as James see the cancellation as a necessary sacrifice, while alumni like 2008 graduate Johnny Ray have emotions somewhere in the middle.
-Alumni Tim Wright believe OSU should continue to allow tailgating and homecoming activities.
+Alumnus Tim Wright believes OSU should continue to allow tailgating and homecoming activities.

 “The electricity and excitement of the day will not be the same and that will be disappointing for the students on campus,” Wright said in an email to the Tulsa World.
 “A part of college life that they will not get to experience.
 I don’t believe the administrators even consider how the college experience will be affected for all students when they make decisions like this one and canceling the homecoming events.

-James, who is 53 years old, says he still gets goosebumps watching the team prepare for its walk toward the stadium.
+James, who is 53 years old, said he still gets goosebumps watching the team prepare for its walk toward the stadium.
 He also gets to watch his daughter hold an important role sprinting across the field to hand halftime stats to the visiting team.
-The entire experience is what helps make being an OSU fan so special for James.
+The entire experience is what helps make being an OSU fan so special for him.

 Big 12 releases revised 10-game football schedules